 Treatment for Deep Vein Thrombosis

+There are a variety of treatment options for Deep Vein Thrombosis.
 In order to reduce the damage blood clots do to organs, anticoagulants must be used.
 There are several types of anticoagulation methods.
 Some of them are:

 Consult with a doctor before the use of any of these methods.

 Heparin: Blood thinner injection used to prevent blood clots.